Calls For Transformational Leadership

 Mountaintop cultivates moral, locally rooted leadership that promotes community flourishing through fellowships, education and training programs, policy advocacy, field building, media campaigns, and academic research.

-See Mountaintop's most updated theory of change, logic model, and long term goals here.
+See Mountaintop's most up-to-date theory of change, logic model, and long term goals here.

-We are deeply indebted to the inspiring scholars and entrepreneurs who have dedicated their careers to strengthening communities through locally led leadership.
+We are deeply indebted to the inspiring scholars, entrepreneurs, and public servants who have dedicated their careers to strengthening communities through locally led leadership.
 Mountaintop hopes to build on their powerful legacy.

 See here for a list of organizations, peer fellowships, and readings that have most influenced our thinking.